Contract Review & Project Planning

 If a dispute is already underway, the first 30 to 60 days are usually the most consequential.
 Preserve every email, text, and project photograph.
 Document on-site conditions before any repairs are made.
 Do not sign change orders, lien waivers, or settlement agreements under pressure.
 And do not stop performing under the contract — or pay disputed invoices in full — without first understanding how those actions affect your legal position.

-Early counsel matters because Colorado's construction-related deadlines are not forgiving.
+Early counsel matters because Colorado's construction-related deadlines are unforgiving.
 Statutes of limitations and repose, CDARA notice windows, contractual notice-and-cure periods, and mechanic's-lien deadlines can all run in parallel, and missing any one of them can narrow or eliminate available remedies.
 A short, focused consultation early in a dispute often saves substantial cost down the road.

 Have Questions About Your Case?